Authors and Editors

 Dismas Locaria, Esq., Venable, LLP

-Dismas (Diz) Locaria is a partner of Venable's Government Contracts Group.
-His practice focuses on assisting government contractors in all aspects of working with the Federal government.
+Dismas (Diz) Locaria is a partner with the law firm Venable LLP.
+His practice focuses on assisting government contractors in all aspects of working with the federal government.
 He has extensive experience assisting clients with regulatory and contract/grant term counseling, compliance (including ethics and integrity compliance), responsibility matters, such as suspension, debarment and other contracting/grant exclusions, small business matters and GSA Federal Supply Schedule contracting.

-Karen Norris is nationally recognized in the grants community as a consultant and Subject Matter Expert (SME) for k4rnoco - a K4ren Norris Company in Gaithersburg, Md.
-She has experience in grants and contracts for more than 20 years, previously as a grants administrator for educational institutions in the State of Maryland and as an author and managing editor for national grants publications.
+Karen Norris is nationally recognized in the grants community as a consultant and Subject Matter Expert for Kanoco Consulting (knco) — a Karen Norris Company in Gaithersburg, Md. and Lewes, Del.
+She has experience in grants and contracts for more than 30 years, previously as a grants administrator for educational institutions in the State of Maryland and as an author and managing editor for grants publications.
 She has served on the Board of Directors of professional associations and editorial advisory boards.
-She is an invited annual presenter at national conferences and training events, including the Grant Professionals Association, National Grants Management Association, the American Institute of CPAs (AICPA), Management Concepts, Thompson Information Services/Columbia Books, and the former Council for Resource Development (now CASE), among others.
-Ms. Norris conducts webinars, virtual classes, eLearning, and onsite grants training at national grants forums and for federal, state, local and territorial governments and other nonfederal entities.
+She is an invited annual presenter at national conferences, including the Grant Professionals Association and National Grants Management Association.
+Ms. Norris conducts virtual and onsite grants training for federal, state, local and territorial governments and other nonfederal entities.
 The White House Conference on Aging published her white paper about health grants.
-Ms. Norris has advised and responded to information requests about the grants process from the U.S. Senate Subcommittee on Federal Financial Management.
+Ms. Norris has advised and responded to information requests about the grants process from the U.S. Senate Subcommittee on Federal Financial Management and provided testimony to the Maryland General Assembly about state legislation for the de minimis indirect cost rate.
 Ms. Norris has served as a federal reviewer for the U.S. Department of Education and the U.S. Department of Agriculture.

 Sandra Swab, Consultant

 Sandra Swab is currently an independent consultant focusing on grants, data standards and performance measurement.
 She most recently retired from the Recovery Accountability and Transparency Board, where she served as its data manager and senior advisor for grants, performance and data standards.
-She has also worked as a senior manager at KPMG and SiloSmashers after having worked at the Office of Management and Budget as a senior policy analyst in the Office of Federal Financial Management.
+She has worked as a consultant as a subject matter expert for companies supporting government management systems initiatives and as a senior manager at KPMG and SiloSmashers after having worked at the Office of Management and Budget as a senior policy analyst in the Office of Federal Financial Management.
 She has more than 30 years of government experience in grants, finance and program management.

 Renotta Young, Columbia University, New York City, N.Y.